rymizuki/p5-Spica/README.md

 # THE BASIC USAGE

-create \`Specifiction\` class.
+create specifiction class.
-see Spica::Spec for docs on  defining spec class.
+see `Spica::Spec` for docs on defining spec class.

     package Your::API::Spec;
     use Spica::Spec::Declare;